 Credit Card Defense Attorney

-The largest part of my legal practice focuses on defending individuals who are sued on Credit Card accounts…That is, I am a credit card attorney.
-Most of the lawsuits that I deal with are filed by collection agencies such as Atlantic Credit, Calvary, LVNV, Midland Funding, Portfolio Recovery, Unifund and others.
+The largest part of my legal practice focuses on defending individuals who are sued on delinquent or defaulted Credit Card accounts…That is, I am a credit card attorney.
+Most of the lawsuits that I deal with are filed by collection agencies or junk debt buyers such as Atlantic Credit, Cavalry, LVNV, Midland Funding, Portfolio Recovery, Unifund and others.
 In almost every circumstance, a debt buyer/collection agency lawsuit should be defended (by a consumer attorney, not by you…. please don’t play attorney and jeopardize a winner of a case just to try to save a few bucks).
 Often times, though, the case is filed by the original creditor.
 Capital One and Discover are two credit card companies that frequently file their own lawsuits.
 Debt buyer claims and original creditor claims are handled quite differently.

 Original creditor lawsuits such as those filed by Capital One and Discover often contain the same defects that I mentioned above and still can be defended.
 The only difference between the collection agency lawsuits and the original creditor lawsuits is that the original creditor can cure the defects in the lawsuit at a little higher rate than the collection agencies can.